TOILmodular/FUJIN/README.md

 The module build is mainly THT, including all ICs.
 However, there are a number SMD capacitors with the package size 1608 (imperial 0603).

-For the "Original" version two of the IC sockets on the control board need to be soldered in a specific way, as described in the next section.
+For the "Original" version three of the IC sockets on the control board need to be soldered in a specific way, as described in the next section.
 For the "Thonk" version, all sockets are to be soldered the usual way.

 Concerning the resistor size, I am usually using small-size resistors, about half the length of the usual size, so they need less space on the PCB.
 If you want to use my Gerber files, you have to consider that fact.
 You might still use normal size resistors and put them in a standing position on the boards.
 Should also work fine.

 ## Soldering IC Sockets on Control Board (only valid for the "Original" PCB version!)
-The following information is not relevant, if you are using the "Thonk" version PCBs.
+The following information is not relevant, if you are using the "Thonk" version PCB.

-There are two IC sockets to be soldered on the control board in a special way, although the ICs themselves are THT.
+There are three IC sockets to be soldered on the control board in a special way, although the ICs themselves are THT.
 Due to space reasons, there are no holes for the IC sockets.
 The socket legs need to be soldered to the PCB surface, like SMD components.